kbieser/wrangling-genomics/_episodes/11-fly-bam conversion.md

 ~~~
 {: .bash}

-We can watch it's progress by using the following command.
+The `&` at the ends of the commands just lets the script run in the background so we could continue to use the terminal if we wanted/needed to.
+This isn't all that important in our JupyterLab environment because we can open another terminal if needed.
+We can watch the progress of the script by using the command below.
 Expect this to take a day or overnight to run.
 If you want to exit tail or the log press `q`.
 DO NOT FORGET TO RUN YOUR NOTEBOOK WHEN THIS FINISHES.

 ~~~
-tail -F bam_factory.log
+$ tail -F bam_factory.log
 ~~~
 {: .bash}